-There is potential for localised increased drawdown, which if developed would impact on the users of groundwater for domestic and stock groundwater purposes, increase the risks of partial dewatering of the aquifer or accelerating water quality change.
-As part of its management review of Province 3 in 2010 (Border Groundwaters Agreement Review Committee 2010) the Review Committee recommended that the states adopt management measures to prevent uncontrolled localised drawdown arising from intense groundwater extraction.
+There is potential for localised "hot spots" of drawdown, which could increase the impact on domestic and stock users, or increase the risks of dewatering the aquifer or accelerating water quality change.
+States have implement measures to prevent uncontrolled localised drawdowns arising from intense groundwater extraction.